New York State Senate and Assembly pass Congressional redistricting map

 “We are trying to do our best to draw them fairly and to unravel some of the unfair things that have been baked into these maps over the years.
 And that has been the bulk of our work— really trying to remove the effects of political gerrymandering from the maps,” stated Democratic Senator, Michael Gianaris, who is on the committee responsible for creating the new districts.

-Governor Hochul said time is of the essence to get the maps passed.
+Governor Kathy Hochul said time is of the essence to get the maps passed.

-“The candidates also need to know certainty as soon as possible,” stated Hochul.
+“The candidates also need to know certainly as soon as possible,” stated Hochul.
 “They need to know the lines, so they can make a decision.
-Do they run, do they not run.
+Do they run; do they not run.
 What is involved in there because the elections are literally just a few months away.”

 Out of all of the congressional districts, Central New York Congresswoman Claudia Tenney’s district is being impacted the most since it has now been divided in multiple ways.
 Tenney has announced her re-election campaign and said she already represents four counties in the newly drawn 23rd district which includes, Chenango, Cortland, Broom and Tioga.